fbpx

 This needs to be held for a certain time set out by the lender and after that time period, they get their money back with interest.

-The mortgage product you have will tend to be fixed for the duration of the time the helpers money needs to be tied up for.
+The mortgage product you have will tend to be fixed for the duration of the time the helper’s money needs to be tied up.
 So if it’s 5 years, you would have a 5 year fixed product.

-A mortgage application can take some time to be approved, so make sure you are well prepared, that means ensuring you have your credit score meeting requirements of your lender.
+A mortgage application can take some time to be approved, so make sure you are well prepared, which means ensuring you have your credit score meeting the requirements of your lender.
 Also, it’s a good idea to familiarise yourself with the fees involved when buying a property.

 Things for the person providing the Family Deposit to consider.